dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

 ![Beneath a Steel Sky folder structure](images/beneath-a-steel-sky-dirtree1.png){ .skip-lightbox style="width: 14rem; margin: 0.3rem max(calc((50% - 14rem/2) * 0.85), 0rem);" }

-We need to mount the CD image to be able to use it.
-Our C drive is the hard drive, so we'll mount the CD-ROM image as the following letter D by convention.
+We need to mount the CD image to use it.
+Our C drive is the hard drive, so we'll mount the CD-ROM image using the following letter D by convention.
 This is equivalent to having a CD-ROM drive in our emulated computer assigned to the drive letter D and inserting the game CD into it.

 Mounting an image file, such as a floppy or CD-ROM image, is accomplished with the `imgmount` command.
 It is pretty simple to use: the first argument is the